finos/common-domain-model/documentation/source/documentation.rst

 Event Qualification
 ^^^^^^^^^^^^^^^^^^^

 **The CDM qualifies lifecycle events as a function of their primitive event components** rather than explicitly naming the event type.
 The CDM uses the same approach for event qualification as for product qualification, which is based on a set of Event Qualification functions.
-These functions can be identified as those annotated with ``[qualification BusinessEvent]``.
+These functions are identified with a ``[qualification BusinessEvent]`` annotatation.

 Event Qualification functions apply a taxonomy-specific business logic to identify if the state-transition attributes values, which are embedded in the primitive event components, match the specified criteria for the event named in that taxonomy.
 Like Product Qualification functions, the Event Qualification function name begins with the word ``Qualify`` followed by an underscore ``_`` and then the taxonomy name.